Wondering whether your website is meeting expectations or is the website not performing as it should be? How do you measure website performance?

 - Social Media

-You can then use this valuable information to make informed choices about exactly what you need to do get it cranking.
+You can then use this valuable information to make informed choices about exactly what you need to do to get it cranking.

 In the next article we’ll look at the important stats on Acquisition and Conversions to give you more insight into what needs to be checked and tweaked.
 In future articles we delve into the power of Search Console, which will show you internal and external links, broken links, keyword searches and more.